Hyun Jeong Ha

 M.A., Seoul National University

-Political Sociology, Ethnic and racial relations in the Middle East, Sociology of emotions, Islamic family law, Qualitative methods
+Political sociology, ethnic and racial relations in the Middle East, religion and politics, gender, Islamic family law, Qualitative methods

 SOC 308N • Compar Relig/Politics/Culture

 Meets MWF 9:00AM-10:00AM CLA 1.106

 This course provides students with an understanding of how religion, culture, and power are deeply interconnected (or disassociated) in national politics and how their dynamics affect individuals’ daily lives.
 The course has two components of theory and empirical cases.
 We begin the first part of the course with sociological concepts of culture, religion and power drawn from the literature of political sociology and sociology of religion.
 Following the theoretical framework, we comparatively examine several cases of different countries in America, Middle East, and Asia.

 Weber, Max.
 2002.
 The Protestant Ethic and the Spirit of Capitalism.
 Roxbury Publications.

 Durkheim, Emile.
 1995.
 Elementary Forms of Religious Life.
 New York: Free Press.

 Geertz, Clifford.1973.
 The Interpretation of Cultures: Selected Essays.
 Basic Books.